okx/okexchain-docs/docs/ibc/ibc.md

     - Trusted nodes>= 1/3

-      &nbsp;&nbsp;&nbsp;&nbsp;  In IBC, another core concept is TrustValidators, which are trusted nodes.
+      &nbsp;&nbsp;&nbsp; In IBC, another core concept is TrustValidators, which are trusted nodes.
 After obtaining 2/3 consensus, 1/3 of the validator nodes must be TrustValidators before the light nodes data can be updated.

-    - > Note: theoretically speaking, 1/3 is considered insecure, because when the original 1/3 nodes go offline, the peer chain does not update the header information of the host chain in time, so if the original 1/3 nodes re-send the header information, the peer chain can still pass the verification.
+      > Note: theoretically speaking, 1/3 is considered insecure, because when the original 1/3 nodes go offline, the peer chain does not update the header information of the host chain in time, so if the original 1/3 nodes re-send the header information, the peer chain can still pass the verification.

 ### **Basic example**